sarya-infoblox/networking_infoblox/README.rst

 * Support for GM and CP members and Cloud API
 * Flexible mapping of OpenStack entities to network view
 * Set EAs to populate the Cloud tab in the Infoblox UI
-* Support for Neutron Rocky release (release 14.0.0 of the Driver)
+* Support for Neutron Wallaby release (release 19.0.0 of the Driver)
 * Authentication:

   - Support for keystone v3 configuration: